Syed Rizwan Zamir Associate Professor of Religious Studies

 - B.A.
 University of Punjab

-I teach introductory and advanced courses in the area of Islamic studies.
-Over the years my probing of humanities, humanity, and being human (i.e., what does it mean to be human?) has led me on a path of reimagining the study of Islam within a Western liberal arts institutional setting, and now to the path of engaging the Humanities and South Asian Studies programs.
+I have taught introductory and advanced courses in the area of Islamic studies.
+Over the years my probing of humanities, humanity, and being human (i.e., what does it mean to be human?) has led me on a path of reimagining the study of Islam within a western liberal arts institutional setting, and now to the path of engaging comparative religion and interreligious dialogue, especially between Christianity and Islam.
+In the academic year 2017-2018 I also taught the humanities program and now seek to build the South Asian Studies program at Davidson.

 Developing new courses is a source of immense intellectual growth and joy for me.
-My Islamic studies courses range from overviews of Islamic life to specialized topics such as mystical life and thought, comparative study of Sunni and Shiite traditions, eschatology, literary texts, encounters of Islamic civilization with Western modernity, and Muslim nostalgia for Islamic heritage in contemporary times.
-In my religious studies courses, I have explored the academic study of religion and its complexities and comparative religious art, and have offered independent studies on C.S.
-Lewis and Pakistan.
+To date, I have taught over 23 courses, and these do not include seriously revised iterations of the courses taught previously.
+My Islamic studies courses range from overviews of Islamic life to specialized topics such as mystical life and thought, comparative study of Sunni and Shiite traditions, eschatology, literary texts, encounters of Islamic civilization with western modernity, proposals for a good life within Islamic intellectual tradition, nature and ecology in Islam, and Muslim nostalgia for Islamic heritage in contemporary times.
+In my religious studies courses, I have explored Christian-Muslim relations in history (and thematic comparisons between the two traditions), the history and challenges of the academic study of religion, comparative religious art, Native American traditions and have offered independent studies on C.S.
+Lewis, Pakistan and God & grief.
+Beginning fall 2021 I also envisage serving the Writing program by teaching courses on various themes and topics of perennial and emerging significance.

 And once upon a time, I was an accountant in Islamabad.

-I am on the board for the Society for the Study of Muslim Ethics (SSME) and the VP-Elect for SECSOR, the Southeastern Commission for the Study of Religion, and on the international advisory board of journals Islamic Studies and Bayan al-Hikma.
-In the past, I have been co-chair of the Islam Section of the Southeast Region of the American Academy of Religion and have served on the board of the Southeast Regional Middle East and Islamic Studies Seminar.
+I was a board member of the Southeast Regional Middle East and Islamic Studies Seminar (SERMEISS) and the Society for the Study of Muslim Ethics (SSME).
+I have been a board member of the southeast region of the American Academy of Religion (AAR), and currently its president for the year 2020-21.
+I am also on the international advisory board of journals Islamic Studies and Bayan al-Hikma (Urdu).
+In the past, I have been co-chair of the Islam Section of the southeast region of the American Academy of Religion (AAR) and on the steering committee of the AAR unit 'Sacred Texts and Ethics'.

 - Nostalgic Islam: Vestiges of Muslim Memory and Heritage